snoyberg/yesoddocs/hamlet/index.markdown

 * Templates are fully compiled at compile time.
 What's more, they are embedded in Haskell files via quasi-quoting.

 * Constant memory usage is allowed through the use of enumerators.
 Looping and output both use an enumerator interface.
-(Actually, output is not *exactly* an enumerator; see the monadic section below for details.)
+(Actually, output is not *exactly* an enumerator; see <a href="$root/hamlet/monad.html">the monadic interface section</a> for details.)

 * We try to avoid the strings problem by forcing all variables to explicitly state whether they require entity encoding.